Best Places to Visit in Shirdi in 2025: Complete Guide to Shirdi & Nearby Attractions

 Which Jyotirlinga is closest to Shirdi?

-Trimbakeshwar Jyotirlinga near Nashik, approximately 120 km from Shirdi, is the closest of the twelve sacred Jyotirlingas
+Trimbakeshwar Jyotirlinga near Nashik, approximately 120 km from Shirdi, is the closest of the twelve sacred Jyotirlingas.

 Is there any hill station near Shirdi for a weekend trip?